countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

 ## Purpose

 We want to restict types of communication by channel so people aren't stressed by having to listen on all channels at all times.
+For example, we expect people to check email just once or twice a day, and not on evenings or weekends, so don't feel guilty about not checking it on your time off.

 ## Scope